rtulke/securebot/README.md

 3. Edit the `group_vars/all.yml` file to customize your deployment:

    As described above, you will need the API token from your bot created via BotFather as well as the channel ID and your own Telegram ID.
-Otherwise see above in the section “Preconditions Setup Telegram Bot” if you do not know how to get this ID.
+Otherwise see above in the section [Preconditions Setup Telegram Bot
+](#preconditions-setup-telegram-bot) if you do not know how to get this ID.
 I have explained it in more detail there.

    ```yaml
    telegram_bot_token: "YOUR_BOT_TOKEN"